-The Myers-Briggs doesn’t claim to tell you that ‘you have these traits and therefore you will behave as such’.
-It merely aims to reflect your personality preferences along four different dimensions, and matches you to one of the 16 possible combinations, to give you an overall sense of how you prefer to process and interact with the world about you.
+The Myers-Briggs doesn’t claim to tell you: “You have these traits and therefore you will behave as such.”
+It only aims to reflect your personality preferences along four different dimensions, and matches you to one of the 16 possible combinations, to give you an overall sense of how you prefer to process and interact with the world about you.

 So, coming back to the article on how to organize your life by your Myers-Briggs type, I had to laugh as I’m an ISTJ and I do love spreadsheets.

 I was even thinking about writing a post on how a simple spreadsheet is my favorite and recommended way to keep organized!
 Guess I’ll be titling that article slightly differently now 🙂